RomanivRoma/Superhero/README.md

 ### `npm run dev`

-The server start on 3001 host.
+The server starts on 3001 host.